YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/state & props/state.md

 So the process to update React state is asynchronous for performance reasons.
 That’s why changes don’t feel immediate.

+Calls to setState are asynchronous - don’t rely on this.state to reflect the new value immediately after calling setState

 ### Accessing React State right after setting it synchronously